 - Encourage her to read, do puzzles, write, or do other things that keep her mind active.
 But if she gets frustrated, don’t push her to keep going.

 6. Can ginkgo biloba cure Alzheimer's?

 For many years, people thought this extract from the ginkgo tree might be a memory booster.
 But there’s no evidence that it works in treating or preventing Alzheimer's.
 In fact, it may be harmful.
-Other studies show that taking it every day may cause dangerous side effects, such as too much bleeding.
+Some studies have shown that taking it every day may cause dangerous side effects, such as too much bleeding.

 7. Is exercise good for someone with Alzheimer's disease?

 Yes.
 Exercise improves strength and endurance and keeps the heart healthy.
 It can also give your loved one more energy and improve his mood and sleep.
 Physical activity also helps people with Alzheimer's disease keep up their motor skills and balance, which can help them avoid serious injuries from falls.
 It can make the brain work better, too.

 The type of exercise that’s right for your loved one depends on how much the disease affects him.
 Someone in the early stages of the disease may enjoy walking, bowling, dancing, golf, and swimming.
 As the disease gets worse, he may need more supervision.
 Talk to his doctor before he starts any exercise program.